WebexCC-SA/AUS_LTRCCT-2000/docs/main/overview.md

 - **Collecting order details** for both **standard and custom bouquets**
 - **Calculating total price** in real time
 - **Gathering delivery information**, including **address**, **email**, and **sms number**.
-- **BONUS - not part of this lab**
-    - Try including **delivery date** - you may need to make changes to the MockAPI database and other related changes in the AI Agent and flows.
 - **Order Confirmation will be sent to the email that the contact provides (you can use your own email address) when interacting with the AI agent.**
     - We are using Gmail with OAuth 2.0 to send emails
     - This setup is not part of this lab but if you have questions, we can cover it after the lab.